hove-io/transit_model/src/documentation/common.md

 - Any `/` character in an identifier of an object is removed.
 - If a trip doesn't have a `trip_headsign`, it is automatically generated based on the name of the last stop point of the trip
-- If a route doesn't have a name (or empty), `name` is automatically generated with the following rules:
+- If a route doesn't have a name (or empty), `name` and `destination_id` are automatically generated:
+  - the `route.name` is generated with the following rules:
     1. select the most frequent `stop_area` origin and most frequent `stop_area` destination of all the associated trips
     2. in case of equal frequencies, the biggest `stop_area`s (the most `stop_points`) are chosen
     3. in case of `stop_area` of equal sizes, the `stop_area` names are sorted alphabetically and the first ones are taken
     4. finally, the `route.name` is generated with:
        `[name of origin's stop area] - [name of destination's stop area]`
+  - the `route.destination_id` is set (overridden if needed) with the destination's stop area selected with the above rule

 ### Conflicting identifiers
 The model will raise a critical error if identifiers of 2 objects of the same type are identicals.